Helping Your Child Eat During Cancer Treatment

 • Nuts (can be added to yogurt, cereal, or made into trail mix).

-• Nut butter spread on fruit, cracker, or eaten with jam or jelly on bread.
+• Nut butter spread on fruit or crackers, or eaten on bread with jam or jelly.Pita bread.

 • Plain or buttered popcorn.